sourceperl/pyModbusTCP/README.rst

 The module is currently test on Python 3.5, 3.6, 3.7, 3.8, 3.9 and 3.10.

-For Linux, Mac OS and Windows system.
+For Linux, Mac OS and Windows.

 Documentation
 -------------